todvora/cfg-compile/readme.md

 - Attach every *Assignment* to this class as a *field*
 - Persist class to a file

-Since java source codes are regular text files, we could do it on our own.
+Since java source codes are usual text files, we could do it on our own.
 But String joining of all the pieces together could quickly become same nightmare as those regexes before.
 Luckily we don't have to do it.
-Roaster is a java parser / formatter of source codes.
+[Roaster](https://github.com/forge/roaster) is a parser / formatter of java source codes.
 It provides fluent API to generate java classes:

 ```java
 final JavaClassSource javaClass = Roaster.create(JavaClassSource.class);